 We calculate our dollar-based NRR as of a period end by starting with the ARR from the cohort of all customers as of 12 months prior to such period end, or Prior Period Value.
 We then calculate the ARR from these same customers as of the current period end, or Current Period Value, and divide the Current Period Value by the Prior Period Value to arrive at our dollar-based NRR.
 The dollar-based NRR includes the effect, on a dollar-weighted value basis, of our Confluent Platform subscriptions that expand, renew, contract, or attrit.
 The dollar-based NRR also includes the effect of annualizing actual consumption of Confluent Cloud in the last three months of the applicable period, but excludes ARR from new customers in the current period.
 Our dollar-based NRR is subject to adjustments for acquisitions, consolidations, spin-offs, and other market activity.
 We believe that our dollar-based NRR provides useful information about the evolution of our existing customers and our future growth prospects.
-Our dollar-based NRR was just under 130% between 120% and 125% as of September 30, 2023 March 31, 2024, demonstrating our ability to expand within existing customers.
-However, Over the near term, we expect our dollar-based NRR to be tempered as a result of our shift to a consumption-oriented sales model for Confluent Cloud.
-Our methodology for calculating ARR may result in increased volatility in NRR as our customers' consumption trends have experienced and may vary significantly continue to experience fluctuations across quarters.
+Our dollar-based NRR was between 120% and 125% 118% as of March 31, 2024 June 30, 2024, demonstrating our ability to expand within existing customers.
+Over the near term, we expect our dollar-based NRR to be tempered as a result of our shift to a consumption-oriented sales model for Confluent Cloud.
+Our dollar-based NRR as of June 30, 2024 was also tempered by, and over the near term is expected to continue to be tempered by, consumption volatility, resulting in reduced consumption expansion from certain customers, as described above under "-Key Factors Affecting Our Performance-Retaining and Expanding Revenue from Existing Customers."
+Our methodology for calculating ARR may result in increased volatility in NRR as our customers' consumption trends have experienced and may continue to experience fluctuations across quarters.
 Refer to the section titled "Risk Factors-Risks Related to Our Business and Operations-We expect fluctuations in our financial results and key metrics, making it difficult to project future results, and if we fail to meet the expectations of securities analysts or investors with respect to our results of operations, our stock price and the value of your investment could decline."